 - In the same skillet, add butter and cook mushrooms until they have browned.
 Add flour and cook for a minute.
 Slowly add milk, whisking the entire time.
 Add Worcestershire sauce and continue to cook until it has thickened.
 Salt and pepper to taste.
 Pour over pork chops in the slow cooker.

 - Cook on low for 6 hours until tender.
-Add 2 cups of cooked rice and stir into the gravy.
-Serve.
+Check the temperature at 2 hours. they will be done at 145º.
+Add 2 cups of cooked rice and stir into the gravy or pour the gravy over the rice.

 Barbara’s Tips + Notes